 Toward the end of age 3, Benjamin starting showing interest and displaying more understanding in games.
 Prior to then he had been introduced to games through Memory, which is wonderful for children’s cognitive development.
 His first real love for games came with World of Disney Eye Found It Card Game, which we must have played 100 times.
 It’s a fun intro to games, with each player competing to find various items [set to Disney scene backdrops] before the rest of the players.

 5 Must-Have Games for Families with Preschoolers

-- For his 4th birthday, Benjamin received the World of Disney Eye Found It Board Game.
+Benjamin received this for his 4th birthday!
 This was our first real “cooperative” game and now these are definitely my favorite kind.
 Together we try to race the clock to the finish line.
 One of us wins for the team, or the clock does.
 So fun!

-- We recently received a mini version of Frida’s Fruit Fiesta Game in a happy meal.
+We recently received a mini version of this game in a happy meal.
 The object of the game is to help Frida collect yummy letters for her little ones.
 It works similarly to Bingo, as the first to collect four letters in a row wins the game.
 It’s the perfect game for preschoolers because it helps teach them letter recognition, strategic thinking, and fine motor skills.

 These five games are really just the tip of the iceberg.
 If you’re interesting in using games as a part of your homeschooling curriculum, like we are, you’ll definitely want to check out this Gameschooling blog post on The Homeschool Sisters Podcast.
 It’s super informative and might just change the way you think about gaming!